manncodes/automate-practical-files/README.md

 - Automate making word files.
 - Improve synchronization of py runtime call in `screenshot.py`.
-- Automate conclusions using NLP.
+- Automate conclusions using NLP.(Main idea is by using few shot learning transformers!
+Mostly by GPT-Neo API.)

 ## Empty file struture